HOUSTON | CLINICAL CENTERS OF EXCELLENCE NETWORK

 Accomplishments

-With support and collaborative input from the Romanian Ministry of Health, the Constanta County Department of Sanitary Direction, Constanta Infectious Diseases Municipal Hospital, and many other individuals and organizations, Baylor's program in Romania has had a number of important accomplishments, including the following:
+With support and collaborative input from the Romanian Ministry of Health, the Constanta Municipal Hospital, and many other individuals and organizations, Baylor’s program in Romania has had a number of important accomplishments, including the following:

-2. Baylor has established an HIV/AIDS International Laboratory Center of Excellence, based at the Stefan S. Nicolau Institute of Virology in Bucharest.
-Dr. Simona Ruta serves as the founding director.
+2. With funding from its Center for AIDS Research, Baylor has established an International Core Laboratory in Bucharest at the Stefan S. Nicolau Institute of Virology (Costin Cernescu, M.D., Ph.D., Director).
 This laboratory provides state-of-the-art testing for diagnosis and monitoring of pediatric HIV infection, as well as laboratory support for a variety of HIV/AIDS clinical research projects.
-A grant from the Abbott Fund financed the capital improvements for the HIV/AIDS International Laboratory Center.

 U.S. pediatric residents participate in HIV/AIDS training experiences in Romania